Quick Summary

 Can small businesses outsource payroll?

 Yes.
-Many outsourced payroll services are designed specifically for small and mid-sized businesses and scale as the organization grows.
+Many outsourced payroll services are made for small and mid-sized businesses.
+Plus, these services often grow as the business expands.

 What are the common challenges faced when handling payroll in-house?